koeunchoi/lab/_pages/participate.md

 Thank you for your interest in our research projects!
 We are currently running one study.
 Please find more details about each study below.

-**Sign up for Current Studies** If you want to participating in any of our studies, you can sign up using the sign-up link for each study below.
+**Current Studies**: Interested in participating in any of our ongoing studies, you can sign up using the sign-up link for each study below.

-**Sign up for Future Studies**: You can also complete our contact form if they want to be notified when a new study is available.
+**Future Studies**: You can also complete our contact form if they want to be notified when a new study is available.
 Completing the contact form does not obligate you to participate; you can choose to participate (or not) after we tell you about each new study.
 You can sign up for our contact list by clicking [here](https://virginiatech.qualtrics.com/jfe/form/SV_1Ficl8nRKwfjRDT)

 ******************************************************************************************************************************